Workstation Do’s and Don’ts

 What is a security reminder?
 I am glad you asked!
 A security reminder is any communication, in any media, used to communicate important security information to your staff.
 Examples of security reminders include:

-- A poster or flyer in common areas such as an employee break room
+- Placing a poster or flyer in common areas such as an employee break room

-- Staff meetings to impart vital security information
+- Conducting staff meetings to impart vital security information

 Wrapping it Up